A Preterist Commentary on Revelation 16: Summary and Highlights

 20Every island fled away and the mountains could not be found.

-Revelation 16:20 Commentary: Verse 20 hints at a Metaphorical Flood in which Israel, the Earth, is destroyed by Rome, the Sea.
+Revelation 16 Already Happened: Verse 20 hints at a Metaphorical Flood in which Israel, the Earth, is destroyed by Rome, the Sea.

 This is flood imagery.
 The conquest of Israel, the earth, by Rome, the sea, is frequently metaphorically depicted in the Apocalypse as a flood.
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations and The Poetic Biblical Link Between “Sea” and “Abyss.
 Furthermore, as has also been stated previously mountains often denote cities in the Bible.42 See In the Bible Mountains Represent Cities or Kingdoms.
 Echoing the point made in v.
 19, John again emphasizes in this verse that many of the mountains or cities of Israel and Rome would be entirely demolished.
 Josephus describes cities so thoroughly destroyed by the Romans that virtually nothing remained.
 Concerning the destruction of Idumea, Josephus writes, “[T]here was no sign remaining of those places that had been laid waste, that ever they had had a being.”43 The purpose of v.
 20 is to illustrate the fact that after the war, the land, left desolate, would resemble the earth at its creation in Genesis 1:2, a water world without form, void and barren–thus, setting the stage for its renewal in Revelation 21:1 as the new Jerusalem.